 At the Third United Nations Conference on the Exploration and Peaceful Uses of Outer Space (UNISPACE III), held from 19 to 30 July 1999 in Vienna, Austria, a fundamental requirement was agreed to assist States, especially developing countries, in applying the results of space research with a view to promoting the sustainable development of all people.
 The resolution entitled "Space Millennium: Vienna Declaration for Space and Human Development" adopted by UNISPACE III, contains a strategy for enhancing the use of space science and technology to contribute to the solutions of major global issues.

 Space-based systems deliver information and services that protect lives and the environment, enhance security and stimulate industrial and economic development.
-Data from existing Earth observation satellite systems, in combination with data gathered in the field are essential for carrying out comprehensive studies on food security and vulnerability.
 Advances in satellite remote sensing, global navigation satellite systems and geographic information systems now make it easier to integrate ecological, environmental and other information for developing predictive models that can be used in the surveillance and control of diseases such as malaria and dengue fever.
 Satellite communications technologies can help to bring medical experts into contact with patients and health practitioners in remote and rural areas and in disaster situations.
 Earth observation from space, complimented with other applications, is a cost-effective method for effective monitoring of environment and management of land, ocean and fresh water resources, and providing essential data to decision-makers.
 Once converted into practical information, these data could be used to formulate policy and implement programmes at the national, regional and international levels.

 However, while the benefits of space science and technology and its applications for developing countries are generally recognised, experience has shown that successful implementation and operational use of this technology is subject to the resolution of some major issues, including the continuous development of human resources at all levels, training of end-users, development of appropriate infrastructure and policy regulations, allocation of necessary budgetary resources.